|Nutrition Facts (per serving)|

 Candy apples are a fairground classic, but they're also surprisingly easy to make at home.
 Use this simple recipe for homemade cinnamon candy apples to make crisp, tart apples with a crunchy cinnamon coating.

 The secret to the authentic, spicy cinnamon taste?
 Using Red Hot candies in the coating.
 They form a crunchy candy shell with a bright red color and hot cinnamon flavor, no additional flavoring or food coloring required.
-The only special equipment you'll need is a good candy thermometer.
+The only special equipment you'll need is a good candy thermometer and eight wooden skewers.

 Serve these festive candy apples at your next all-ages shindig.
 They're perfect for a Halloween party, back-to-school gathering, birthday party, autumn festival, and more.
 Wrapped in plastic and tied with a ribbon, they make great take-home favors, too.